porco-rosso-j/aztec-dex-build/README.md

 The Relayer, also called a decryptor, who owns the decryption key effectively can know all the individual deposit amounts if they look at encrypted data at each deposit tx.
 Furthermore, they have constant incentives to sell the decryption key to the highest bidder who is willing to pay money to monitor users' input amounts.

-To mitigate this risk, this batcher vault implements a stake-and-slash-based dispute mechanism that could discourage relayers from selling their decryption key as well as encourage them to keep it secure.
+To mitigate this risk, this batcher vault implements a stake-and-slash mechanism that could discourage relayers from selling their decryption key as well as encourage them to keep it secure.

 A relayer needs to stake a bonding token to the contract at deployment.
 This stake is slashed and sent to the party who proves that he knows the decryption key.
 For instance, if an entity disguised as a bidder successfully obtains the key, he can take the relayer's stake and optionally take over the relayer's role.